mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 Login with the user **admin** and the password you retrieved.
 Notice in the bottom right that the application version is `Jenkins 2.277.4`.

 Go back to the terminal window and press `Control+C` to stop forwarding.

+What command do you think you can use to see all the applications installed using Helm?

-Run helm list again to see the deployed application:
+Click on `Continue` to see the correct answer.

-`helm list --all-namespaces`{{execute}}